pDubDub/AirRacer7/README.md

 # AirRacer7
-A 2D arcade racer game built for my CIS151 course.
+A 2D arcade racer game writen in Python for my CIS151 course at MCC, Fall 2019.

 December 2019